takahashikzn/indolently/README.md

 Dependencies
 =================

-There is no dependencies.
+There is no runtime dependency.

+To build, <a href="http://ant.apache.org/">Apache Ant</a> and <a href="http://ant.apache.org/ivy/">Apache Ivy</a> is required.

 Installation
 =================

-Copy the directory "jp/root42/indolently" to your source directory.

-After a time, the build file(s) for ant/maven would be available.
+After just typing <code>ant</code> on project root, you can find jar file at ./target/indolently.jar

 How to use